You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 Displays the main screen with General, Administration and CRM Fields (Global) tabs.

-Displays all Email Campaigns which use this email account.
+Displays all Email Campaigns which have been synchronised to Dynamics and use this email account.

-Displays all email send batches that have been sent using this email account.
+Displays all group email send batches that have been sent using this email account.
+If the send was made from dotmailer it will not be displayed.

 Email Send Summaries

-Displays all email clicks across any campaigns which use this email account.
+Displays all email clicks as a list of all targets (contacts/leads/accounts), across any email campaigns which use this email account.

 Email Data Labels